Top ten causes of deaths in low-income countries 2016

 Low-income countries worldwide

-Low-income countries are defined as those with per gross national incomes (GNI) per capita of less than 996 U.S. dollars.
+Low-income countries are defined as those with per gross national incomes (GNI) per capita of 1,045 U.S. dollars or less.
 A majority of the world’s low-income countries are located in sub-Saharan Africa and South East Asia.
-Some of the lowest-income countries as of 2017 include South Sudan, Burundi and Malawi.
+Some of the lowest-income countries as of 2023 include Burundi, Sierra Leone, and South Sudan.
 Low-income countries have different health problems that lead to worse health outcomes.
-For example, Sierra Leone, the Central African Republic and Chad have some of the lowest life expectancies on the planet.
+For example, Chad, Lesotho, and Nigeria have some of the lowest life expectancies on the planet.

 Health issues in low-income countries

 Low-income countries also tend to have higher rates of HIV/AIDS and other infectious diseases as a consequence of poor health infrastructure and a lack of qualified health workers.
-Lesotho, Swaziland and South Africa have some of the highest rates of new HIV infections in recent years.
-Likewise, tuberculosis, a treatable condition that affects the respiratory system, has high incident rates in Lesotho, South Africa and the Philippines.
+Eswatini, Lesotho, and South Africa have some of the highest rates of new HIV infections worldwide.
+Likewise, tuberculosis, a treatable condition that affects the respiratory system, has high incident rates in lower income countries.
 Other health issues can be affected by the income of a country as well, including maternal and infant mortality.
-In 2017, the Central African Republic had one of the highest rates of infant mortality rates in the world.
+In 2023, Afghanistan had one of the highest rates of infant mortality rates in the world.